 If Americans were represented well, the world would be a much different place.
 However, during my time as an officer in the US Army, I saw where the rubber meets the road in our foreign policy, and the takeaway was disheartening.

 In South Korea, I saw us pursue the lowest hanging fruit to find local partners, working with known human traffickers and gangsters, who we called “Good Neighbors,” and invited onto our bases to play golf.
-When major, horrific incidents involving violent US service members and Korean civilians occured, we used mass punishment on our 28,500 military personnel to virtue signal to the South Korean government.
+When major, horrific incidents involving violent US service members and Korean civilians occurred, we used mass punishment and curtailed the rights of our 28,500 military personnel to virtue signal to the South Korean government.
 This didn’t change what our personnel did, however, and the more we hid behind our walls topped with concertina wire, the more of an unknown we became to the local people.
 When I asked friends, acquaintances, and random people from all walks of life in South Korea to do word association with “US Military” or “US Soldier,” invariably, nearly half would respond “rape,” “murder,” or “barbarians.”

 One of my friends in South Korea at one of our favorite spots in Seoul, Strange Fruit, named after the Billie Holiday and Abel Meeropol song.
 It was in this venue and venues like it that I heard music and met people that dramatically altered the way I see the world.